-These girouettes and rotating creations have been constructed by Yves Floc'h (19??), who had different jobs in the black-smith profession and later in his life he worked as a fireman (experiencing a gas explosion in 1963) and an operator in an enterprise.
+These girouettes and rotating creations have been constructed by Yves Floc'h (19??), who had various jobs in the black-smith profession and later in his life worked as a fireman (experiencing a gas explosion in 1963) and as an operator in an enterprise.

 Floc'h began making his kinetic constructions in 1995, probably when he became retired.
 There is a story that says he wanted to do something so as not to get bored.

-He used all kinds of recycled material, old parts of lawn mowers, bicycles, cars, accessories of machines that are used in and around the house, and so on, all painted in bright colours.
+He used all kinds of recycled material, old parts of lawn mowers, bicycles, cars, accessories of machines that are used in and around the house, and so on, all painted in bright colors.

-You should see it on video.
-There is one from Eure TV on Daily Motion (2009)
+You should see it on video, such as this one from Eure TV on Daily Motion (2009)